You are here: Urology Textbook > Bladder > Bacterial cystitis

 - Cloudy urine or hematuria

-- Complication: Ascension of the pathogens with pyelonephritis, risk factors are vesicoureteral reflux and UTI in pregnancy.
+- Ascension of the pathogens with pyelonephritis; risk factors are vesicoureteral reflux and UTI in pregnancy.

 Diagnosis of Bladder Infection

-Healthy women with typical symptoms for bacterial cystitis (dysuria and urinary frequency without vaginal discharge) may be treated with antibiotics with no further diagnostic work-up.
-Urinalysis, urine culture or imaging are not absolutely necessary, since the probability for bacterial cystitis is over 70%, and the diagnostic accuracy will not improve with further work-up [DGU (2009) S3-guideline for UTI].
+Healthy women with typical symptoms of bacterial cystitis (dysuria and urinary frequency without vaginal discharge) may be treated with antibiotics with no further diagnostic workup.
+Urinalysis, urine culture or imaging are not absolutely necessary, since the probability for bacterial cystitis is over 70%, and the diagnostic accuracy will not improve with further workup [DGU (2009) S3-guideline for UTI].

 Urinalysis:

-Urinalysis is performed with a dip stick and/or microscopic examination of the urine.
-Signs of a bladder infection are pyuria, bacteriuria, hematuria or a positive nitrite test.
+Urinalysis is performed with a dipstick or microscopic examination of the urine.
+Signs of a bladder infection are pyuria, bacteriuria, hematuria, or a positive nitrite test.

 Urine culture:

-A urine culture is recommended in complicated UTI, for cystitis in men, pregnant women or postmenopausal women after unsuccessful treatment or with diabetes mellitus.
+A urine culture is recommended for complicated UTIs.
 105 colony-forming units CFU/ml in a cleanly collected midstream urine indicate a UTI (Kass, 2002).
 A colony count from 103–104 CFU/ml may be significant in patients with typical symptoms and if typical uropathogens in pure culture (no mixed bacterial growth) are found.
-Forced diuresis or pollakiuria lead to a shorter retention time of the urine in the urinary bladder and can thus result in false-low bacterial counts despite UTI.
+Forced diuresis or pollakiuria leads to a shorter retention time of the urine in the urinary bladder and can thus result in false-low bacterial counts despite UTI.
 Bacterial growth in a urine sample collected by catheterization or urinary bladder puncture is always pathological.

 Ultrasound imaging of bladder and kidneys: